-Nine years after first announcing that they’d be making a movie out of the video game The Last of Us, and seven since those plans collapsed, Sony is now bringing the sneaky and scary survival horror game to HBO in 2023, with some familiar names helping out.
+Nine years after first announcing that they’d be making a movie out of 2013 video game The Last of Us, and seven since those plans collapsed, Sony is now bringing the sneaky and scary survival horror game to HBO in January 2023, with some familiar names helping out.

-Based on the 2013 game, The Last of Us is set in 2033, 20 years after the world’s population, and thus society has been decimated by a fungal infestation of the brain that initially makes its victims violently insane and feral, and later destroys their eyes, forcing them to use echo-location to find people — and rip their throats out.
-Here’s everything we know so far about the anticipated adaptation.
+The Last of Us is set in 2033, 20 years after the world’s population has been decimated by a fungal infestation of the brain that initially makes its victims violently insane and feral, and later destroys their eyes, forcing them to use echo-location to find people — and rip their throats out.
+Here’s everything we know so far about the highly-anticipated adaptation.

 (Photo by Naughty Dog/Sony Interactive Entertainment)